ValidLua/DaHoodScripts/README.md

 # DaHoodCodesSource.
 Create your own scripts

+It doesn't make sense to obfuscate the code since MoonSec already has it registered :D

 # How to use.
 It is not necessary that you have a lot of experience as a programmer but you should know a little